rappegroup/opium-docs/docs/source/usage.rst

     - Number of orbitals in the pseudopotential
   * - ``rc``
     - float
-    - Cut of radius for a single pseudo orbital
+    - Cutoff radius for a single pseudo orbital
   * - ``method``
     - ``o``, ``k``, or ``t``
     - Optimized (``o``), Kerker (``k``), or Troullier-Martins (``t``) pseudopotential construction method